Skip to main content

 [OPTIONAL] Handling a callback URL

-One of the query items you can pass to the Ramp widget URL is finalUrl.
-If you do this, Ramp will redirect your users to this URL after the purchase is completed.
+One of the query items you can pass to the Ramp Network widget URL is finalUrl.
+If you do this, Ramp Network will redirect your users to this URL after the purchase is completed.
 You can use this mechanism to redirect the user back to your app, to detect purchase completion and perform some actions like dismissing the Safari view controller and notifying your user.

 Step 1 - Define a redirection URL

 Now, we need to register a URL scheme that's unique for our app.
 Usually, the best way is to simply use the app's name for this.
 If your app's name is RampExample, the scheme may be rampexample.
-Next, append a path that is unique for completing purchase via Ramp, for example ramp.purchase.complete.
+Next, append a path that is unique for completing purchase via Ramp Network, for example ramp.purchase.complete.

 Having these two, you can now define a value for the finalUrl parameter - it will be rampexample://ramp.purchase.complete.